ReSell-ng/ReSellApp/Frontend/README.md

 ## Overview
 This page provides detailed information about a specific product, including its description, price, images, and related products.

+# Settngs page
+This page is a user friendly page that enables the users (Seller and Buyer):

+- **Edit personal details** such as Name, Phone number, Email address, Location.
+- **Change password**

 ## Features
 - **Product Information**: Name, price, description, and image gallery.
 - **User Actions**: Add to Cart, Wishlist, and Quantity Selector.